-There are however two alternative ways of describing this situation that are consistent with regarding the choice of the middle-sized piece as preferencebased.
-The first is to take your option set to consist of taking either the middlesized or the small-sized cake slice, the option of taking the large-sized one having been excluded by the politeness norm.
+There are however two alternative ways of describing this situation that are consistent with regarding the choice of the middle-sized piece as preference-based.
+The first is to take your option set to consist of taking either the middle-sized or the small-sized cake slice, the option of taking the large-sized one having been excluded by the politeness norm.
 On this view social and moral norms are side constraints on action, determining which options are permitted in much the same way as physical constraints determine which are feasible.
 On a second description of this situation, your preferences over the available actions depend both on your preferences over cake slice sizes and your preferences for norm conformity, together with relevant background beliefs.
 On this reading your choices are preference-based, but your preferences over actions have determinants of different kinds.
-If either of these are viable interpretations of it, then Sen's example cannot be used to argue that counter-preferential choice can be rational.
+If either of these are viable interpretations of Sen's example, then it does not show that counter-preferential choice is rational.